zahid3d29/freelance-calc/README.md

 # freelance-calc
-This is a simple Javascript app
+This is a simple Javascript app and it's the documentation of it.